-Volunteers for the National September 11 Memorial & Museum play a critical role in providing a meaningful experience for millions of visitors from around the world.
+Volunteers for the National September 11 Memorial & Museum play a critical role in in contributing toward our mission in both public-facing and office-based positions.

-We are seeking volunteers who are outgoing, courteous and have excellent communication skills for the following positions:
+We are seeking volunteers who are courteous and have excellent communication skills for the following positions:

 Volunteers in Visitor Services enhance the visitor experience by proactively greeting and answering questions.
 They inform visitors about the programs and exhibitions available inside the Museum, and assist with directing visitor queues and pathways.
 This role is based in the Museum and on the outdoor Memorial.
-We currently need Visitor Services Volunteers some weekday mornings and afternoons, and weekends.
-If volunteering weekends, time commitment is a shift every other week.
+We currently have openings for visitor services volunteers some weekdays and weekends.
+If volunteering weekends, time commitment is one shift every other week.
 Training is held every six to eight weeks and lasts about six hours.

-Volunteers assist at our Museum Store and outdoors on the retail-information cart on the Memorial Plaza.
+Volunteers assist at our Museum Store and outdoors on the retail-information cart on the Memorial plaza.
 Volunteers greet visitors and provide helpful information that enhances their visit, including information on how products link to exhibition themes in the Museum.
-Training is held on an individual basis and lasts about eight hours.
-We are particularly looking for volunteers available on Saturdays or Sundays.
+We are currently looking for volunteers for Tuesdays and Sundays.

-Volunteers pledge four to five hours a week for at least six months, or one year for Museum Docents.
+Volunteers generally pledge four hours a week for at least six months, or one year for Museum Docents, unless noted otherwise.
 If volunteering weekends with Visitor Services, time commitment is a four-hour shift every other week.
 We sincerely hope for longer terms of service.